 After your project is complete (managing and closing file requests)

-If you want to change a file request select the ellipses (…) after the file request and choose ‘Edit’.
-If you want to close a file request select the ellipses (…) and choose ‘Close’.
+If you want to change a file request, select the ellipses (…) after the file request and choose ‘Edit’.
+If you would like to close a file request, select the ellipses (…) and choose ‘Close’.

 You can still see all closed file requests in Dropbox by using the ‘Closed’ tab.